hd-UQ/cd_dynamax/README.md

 - [Intro tutorial](./demos/notebooks/lorenz63_filter-based_likelihood_tutorial.ipynb) to filtering-based likelihood computation for continuous-discrete SDEs.

-- [Impressive example (be very impressed!)](./demos/notebooks/lorenz63_neuralSDE_partial_observation.ipynb) of learning a neural SDE from partial, noisy observations of the Lorenz 63 system.
+- [Impressive example (be very impressed!)](./demos/notebooks/lorenz63_neuralSDE_partial_observation.ipynb) of learning a neural SDE from partial, noisy observations of a Lorenz 63-based SDE.
 This is quite hard and most methods would struggle here---and yet, a simple Bayesian maximum-likelihood framing works well!

 - Learning drift functions from noisy, irregularly-sampled data:
     - Lorenz 63 system: